Name: Kerry Robinson

-Attending the coaching and mentoring programme gave me the perfect opportunity to refresh and develop my coaching ability, whilst at the same time refreshing my knowledge on strategic frameworks.
+Attending the coaching and mentoring training gave me the perfect opportunity to refresh and develop my coaching ability, whilst at the same time refreshing my knowledge on strategic frameworks.

 Whilst on the programme I learnt a number of new techniques and models that will be very useful when I am coaching within my role.
 In addition to the content, there was much discussion about how these techniques and models can be used for my longer term career goals and how I would approach this.

 I have made a number of good contacts and my network has grown significantly, I have been in contact with at least 5 of the delegates from the course.
 I found this course to be the perfect blend of content, team activities and networking.